It starts with the real task

 Final review, suitability, and approval still remain with the customer's business and the people responsible for the job.

-No. The risk assessment identifies welding hazards, who could be harmed and the controls.
-The method statement explains the sequence for carrying out the welding work.
-RAMS usually bring both together.
+No. The risk assessment covers the hazards, who's at risk and the controls.
+The method statement explains the sequence: how the welding actually gets done.
+RAMS bring the two together.

 Related reading